WalletConnect/walletconnect-specs/docs/specs/clients/sign/wallet-authentication.md

 As mentioned above, applications utilize ReCaps to request additional permissions or capabilities from users, beyond what the basic capabilities (chains, accounts, methods) that get negotiated in a WalletConnect connection between application and a wallet.

 Each authentication request includes an array of requested `chains`.
 Users can choose to approve all or part of the chains depending on their wallet support.

+#### Scenario A

-If only subset of the requested chains is supported by the wallet e.g.
+Only subset of the requested chains is supported by the wallet e.g.

 ```
 requested: ['eip155:1', 'eip155:2']